-Early voting starts today, October 6, in California!
+Early voting is underway in California!
 There are almost too many options, and it can get a bit confusing.
-Our California state ballots are in the mail and it is finally time to vote.
-If you're not used to absentee voting or some of the new Covid-19 restrictions, here's how to find what you need to know.
+If you’re not used to absentee voting or some of the new Covid-19 restrictions, here’s how to find what you need to know.
 Key dates below.

 Voting in the state of California: What’s on your ballot?